fireflycons/pfSense-aws-DynamicDNS/README.md

 4. Fill out the form as follows.
 Only the fields listed here require values.
 * `Service Type` - `Route 53`
 * `Interface to monitor` - Select `WAN`, or whichever interface is connected to your service provider's modem/router.
-* `Hostname` - Enter the fully qualified name of the record you which to be updated, e.g. `www.mycompany.org`
+* `Hostname` - Enter the fully qualified name of the record you which to be updated, e.g. `www.mycompany.org`.
+If the record doesn't yet exist, pfSense will create an [A record](https://support.dnsimple.com/articles/a-record/) for you.
 * `Username` - Enter the Access Key ID you created above.
 * `Password` - Enter the Secret Access Key from above.
 * `Zone ID` - There have been different reports as to what works here.
 One of the following should work.
 Either just the Hosted Zone ID, or the Hosted Zone ID prefixed with `us-east-1/`.
 Note that it must be `us-east-1` and not any other region.
 The latter is working for me.